 Why do people abuse drugs and alcohol?

-To feel good.
 Most abused drugs produce intense feelings of pleasure.
-This initial sensation of euphoria is followed by other effects, which differ with the type of drug used.
+This initial sensation of euphoria is followed by other effects, which differ from the type of drug used.
 For example, with stimulants such as cocaine, the “high” is followed by feelings of power, self-confidence, and increased energy.
 In contrast, the euphoria caused by opiates such as heroin is followed by feelings of relaxation and satisfaction.

 – Sense of not fitting in, being “out of synch” with those in your peer group.

-– Perception that life is unpredictable with most of the expectations you have to meet not clearly understood.
+– The perception that life is unpredictable with most of the expectations you have to meet not clearly understood.

 – Sense of always climbing up a mountain, never being able to reach the top.